 Notices can be widely used to share information with other iPassport users.
 Some notices are designed to pop up upon login while others can be found in the Noticeboard area.
 Some notices might require confirmation that they have been read and will have the button, “I have read this notice” at the bottom.
 If such a notice is discarded by clicking the “X” in the top right, it will persist and pop up again the next time the user logs in.

 The Home page in Simple View also has a section for Important Notices with a link to, “View all notices”.
 This opens the noticeboard page, the same as clicking the Noticeboard button in the Global Menu, when in Detailed View.

 The Noticeboard page has 4 filters: All, Unread, Read and System.
 System notices are generated by the iPassport team to communicate important updates and relevant information about system usage.
 To read a notice is not to complete a task and in many instances notices can be irrelevant to the user reading them, such as updates on document reviews.
 Important notices will have an exclamation mark in a red circle next to them.

-In Simple View, the help section is in the Home page under, “Need Help?”.
+In Simple View, the Help section is in the Home page under, “Need Help?”.
 In Detailed View, the Help button appears in the top right corner of the screen.
 Clicking these links opens a page with 5 or 6 tabs, depending on the user’s settings:

 iPassport offers a comprehensive suite of document management tools.
 One of them is to help ensure staff members are reading all the documents (policies, SOPs, etc) that relate to their job.
 For this, the system generates skill confirmation tasks for the relevant staff members to confirm they have read any particular document.
 The user normally receives an email with instructions and links to the documents and also, all tasks are easily found within the system.